REMOTE HUTS

 Secretary Ridge Biv, also called Sentry Biv was located on point 1210m on Secretary Ridge, high on the TL of the Toaroha valley

 at the Northern end of the Diedrichs Range.
 Visitors were probably deterred by the steep, narrow and scrubby ridge that provided the only access down to it from Squall Peak.
-It was a NZFS B55 design built in 1961 and was already dilapidated by the mid 1970s when I visited.
+It was a New Zealand Forest Service B55 design built in 1961 and was already dilapidated by the mid 1970s when I visited.
 The door was off, a sheet of iron missing from the roof, and rusting cans, utensils, and spent 303 cartridges littered the ground around it.
 The climb back up onto Squall Peak through the scrub removed any incentive for future visits.
 The Biv gradually collapsed into a heap over the years and its remnants are still visible with the right magnification from Squall Peak.

 Singers Hut